Triple Homicide In Jersey City: Authorities Launch Manhunt For Suspects In Brutal Attack

 As reported by NBC New York, Authorities were immediately called to the scene.
 Unfortunately, it was simply too late.
 Three people were killed in the shooting.

-The victims in the Jersey City triple homicide include Ishear Bailey, 26, and his 25-year-old girlfriend Janaya Lee.
+The victims in the Jersey City triple homicide include Ishear Bailey, 26, and his 25-year-old girlfriend, Janaya Lee.
 Authorities confirmed the third victim, who was identified as 31-year-old Quadel Chisolm, was one of the three suspects seen entering the building.
 According to witnesses, Chisolm was “inadvertently shot by a member of his own crew.”

 Some sources are suggesting the triple homicide in Jersey City may have begun with a stolen necklace.

 In an interview with NBC New York, an unnamed law enforcement source said Ishear Bailey was accused of stealing a gold necklace.
 It is believed that one of the suspects “taunted Bailey” about the theft of the necklace via social media.
-As he feared retaliation, the suspect and his accomplices may have gone to “Bailey’s apartment to kill him preemptively.”
+As he feared retaliation, the suspect and his accomplices might have gone to “Bailey’s apartment to kill him preemptively.”

 The source noted one of the suspects took the allegedly stolen necklace from Ishear Bailey before fleeing the scene.